 24 HOURS IN AMSTERDAM

-Another fun way to explore the canals and get food at the same time is to do an Amsterdam evening pizza cruise with unlimited drinks – click on the link to buy tickets!
-Or you do the hop-on hop-off canal boat cruises with Stromma.
-This is a great option so you can get off and explore when you wish and then hop back on again.
+Another fun way to explore the canals and get food at the same time is to do an Amsterdam evening pizza cruise – click on the links below to buy tickets!

 De Negen Straatjes (The Nine Streets)